VKCOM/vk-bridge/README.md

 # VK Connect

-A package for integrating VK applications with official VK clients for iOS, Android and Web.
+A package for integrating VK Mini Apps with official VK clients for iOS, Android and Web.

 ## Usage